Gabrielle-Young28/young_g_HW1/README.md

-This is my collab file with my group write about each other ba [](/images/choco.jpg)
+This is my collab repo with my group write about each other [](/images/choco.jpg)

 # Keisha Esta